365 Tage Skivergnügen

 Wherever possible, please make use of contactless and cashless payment options.

-If you have symptoms that could indicate a possible Covid-19 infection, please stay in your accommodation and contact your hotel reception or a doctor immediately.
+If you have symptoms that could indicate a possible Covid-19 infection, please stay at home and contact a doctor immediately.

 Protect your health and the health of those around you.